knotsphp/publicip/README.md

 - PSR-18 HTTP fetcher with a way to choose psr compatible client so other tools can monitor outgoing requests
 - Write tests
 - Publish v1
-- Look for a way to get local networks and IP addresses

 ## 📦 Alternatives